 The result of our growth to date has been a global community in which each microschool is attended by students from an average of 20 to 30 different countries.
-In our opinion, the scale and diversity of our student population, which has grown to 2.7 million students, is one of our greatest strengths.
+The scale and diversity of our student population, which has grown to 2.7 million students, is one of our greatest strengths.
 The success stories that come from our community is as much from the connections that are made and opportunities shared as from the courses and learning.